 - Awareness programming is offered throughout the year to engage students, faculty, and staff.

 VPVA is dedicated to serving students at each of the RBHS sites.
-While based in the Stanley S. Bergen building in Newark, both educational programs and support services can be scheduled for your location.
+VPVA has offices located in the Bergen Building in Newark and the RWJMS building in Piscataway, and also provides virtual support and programming.